 Pregnant women are at serious risk from C. abortus infection (zoonotic infection).
 Despite the availability of a highly efficacious vaccine, EAE is still the main cause of ovine abortion in the UK.
-Disease is transmitted by ingestion following exposure of susceptible sheep to high levels of infected uterine discharges and aborted material.
-Infection does not result in abortion in that pregnancy unless the ewe is more than six weeks from her due lambing date rather infection remains latent in the sheep until the subsequent pregnancy then causes abortion.
+Disease is acquired from exposure of susceptible sheep to high levels of infected uterine discharges and aborted material.
+Infection does not result in abortion during that pregnancy unless the ewe is more than six weeks from her due lambing date rather infection remains latent in the sheep until the subsequent pregnancy then causes abortion.

 Infection typically results in the abortion/birth of fresh dead and/or weak lambs during the last three weeks of gestation.
 The ewe is not sick and may only be identified by a red/brown vulval discharge staining the wool around the tail/perineum, and a drawn-up abdomen.
 Live lambs rarely survive more than a few hours despite supportive care.

-Whole flock long-acting oxytetracycline injection (20 mg/kg) may reduce the number of abortions from C. abortus infection, but such treatment cannot reverse placental damage with the result that lambs are carried closer to term but remain weak at birth with consequent high mortality.
-From a practical standpoint, while such antibiotic treatment may not save the lambsof an infected sheep, it allows healthy lambs to be fostered onto ewes which abort much closer to term and consequently have reasonable udder development and sufficient milk to nurse a single (male) lamb.
+Whole flock long-acting oxytetracycline injection (20 mg/kg) is an emergency measure that may reduce the number of abortions from C. abortus infection, but such treatment cannot reverse placental damage with the result that lambs are carried closer to term but remain weak at birth with consequent high mortality.
+Antibiotic use in agriculture is coming under intense scrutiny and whole group injection can only be justified as an emergency measure then vaccination must be adopted.

 In common with all infectious causes of abortion, aborted ewes must be isolated and aborted material and infected bedding removed and destroyed.
 Ewes that give birth to dead/weak full-term lambs should also be isolated.
 Lambs fostered on to aborted ewes should not be retained for future breeding.